 We often get asked how long a DUI in San Diego will stay on someones record.
 The violation is prior-able for 10 years, meaning that if you are convicted of a subsequent DUI, and the violation date of the second drunk driving San Diego charge is within 10 years of the violation date of the first DUI, then the second DUI will be charged and punished as a DUI with a prior.
 After the period of your probation is terminated, which lasts for five years, you can usually obtain an expungement.
 But an expungement does not actually remove the DUI conviction from your record.
 Instead, it simply allows you to withdraw your guilty plea and obtain dismissal.
-But even though your record reflects a dismissal, the original conviction remains, advised a DUI attorney in San Diego.
+But even though your record reflects a dismissal, the original conviction remains, advised a DUI attorney in San Diego about expungement.

 By Douglas Gilliland